OpenClaw · part 11

 After restart, openclaw models list shows the new entry and your agent will use GPT-5.4 by default.

-What GPT-5.4 Adds
+What GPT-5.4 actually buys you

 The tradeoff: GPT-5.4 runs on OpenAI's servers, not locally.
 Anything the agent sends goes through ChatGPT's backend.
 For a personal agent handling trading notes or private data, that's worth thinking about before switching primary models.